-Elementary and Secondary Education Act of 1965.
+Elementary and Secondary Education Act (ESEA)

-Title I, Part A - College and Career Ready
+Title I, Part A: College and Career Ready

-Title I, Part A provides Utah with Federal funds each year to help higher poverty schools provide supplemental educational services to meet the needs of educationally disadvantaged students.
+This program provides Utah with Federal funding each year to help higher poverty schools provide supplemental educational services to meet the needs of educationally disadvantaged students.

-Title I, Part C - Migrant Education
+Title I, Part C: Migrant Education

-Title III, Part A - ELL Services
+Title III, Part A: English Language Learner (ELL) Services

-Title III, Part A: This program is designed to improve the education of limited English proficient (LEP) children and youths by helping them learn English and meet challenging state academic content and student academic achievement standards.
+This program is designed to improve the education of Limited English Proficient (LEP) children and youths by helping them learn English and meet challenging state academic content and student academic achievement standards.
 The program provides enhanced instructional opportunities for immigrant children and youths.
 Funds are distributed based on a formula that takes into account the number of immigrant and LEP students in the state.

-Title IV, Part B - 21st Century
+Title IV, Part B: 21st Century

-The 21st Century Community Learning Centers Program is a competitive federal grant for LEAs and Community or Faith-Based Organizations to serve students and their families attending schools with poverty levels of 40 percent or higher outside of regular school hours.
+This program is a competitive federal grant for LEAs and Community or Faith-Based Organizations to serve students and their families attending schools with poverty levels of 40 percent or higher outside of regular school hours.

-Title VII, Part A - Indian Education
+Title VII, Part A: Indian Education

-It is the purpose of this part to support the efforts of local educational agencies, Indian tribes and organizations, postsecondary institutions, and other entities to meet the unique educational and culturally related academic needs of American Indian and Alaska Native students, so that such students can meet the same challenging State student academic achievement standards as all other students are expected to meet.
+It is the purpose of this program to support the efforts of local educational agencies, Indian tribes and organizations, postsecondary institutions, and other entities to meet the unique educational and culturally related academic needs of American Indian and Alaska Native students, so that such students can meet the same challenging State student academic achievement standards as all other students are expected to meet.

-Title IIV, Part B - Homeless Education
+Title VII, Part B: Homeless Education

 Under the McKinney-Vento Homeless Children and Youths Program, State educational agencies (SEAs) must ensure that homeless children and youth have equal access to the same free public education, including a public preschool education, as is provided to other children and youth.
 States must review and undertake steps to revise any laws, regulations, practices, or policies that may act as barriers to the enrollment, attendance, or success in school of homeless children and youth.